makrai/notes/koromilas21-multimod-emo-survey.md

       the decoder of the discriminative factor is used for inference
     * For the encoder networks, the MFN architecture is used while LSTMs serve as decoders
-    * competitive performance on six multimodal time series datasets, a big
+    * competitive performance on six multimodal time series datasets
     * reconstruction of missing modalities from observed modalities does not significantly impact discriminative performance